vacp2p/rfc/specs/waku/v2/waku-rln-relay.md

 <p align="center">
     <img src="../../../assets/rln-relay/rln-message-verfification.png" />
     <br />
-    Figure 2: Publishing and Routing.
+    Figure 2: Publishing, Routing and Slashing workflow.
 </p>

+TODO: the function calls in this figure as well as messages are subject to change

 # Security Considerations